zuixjs/zuix/README.md

 #### Using with TypeScript

-To use ZUIX in a TypeScript project you can download and use the auto-generated [module definition file](https://raw.githubusercontent.com/genielabs/zuix/master/dist/ts/zuix.d.ts) located in the distribution folder of the master repo.
+To use zUIx in a TypeScript project you can download and use the auto-generated [module definition file](https://raw.githubusercontent.com/genielabs/zuix/master/dist/ts/zuix.d.ts) located in the distribution folder of the master repo.